 Lisa Warnecke has been President of GeoManagement Associates since 1989, conducting research and advocacy about Geographic Information Technology (GIT) in the nation’s 50 states and local governments, as well as federal public lands and related environmental/natural resources issues.
 Lisa has authored numerous related articles, book chapters and reports.
 Lisa considers herself to be a spiritual seeker and currently mentors refugees who wish to market their handicrafts.

-Edith Washington-Woods, a previous vice president of WTB, is the minister at Unity of Syracuse.
+Edith Washington-Woods is a previous vice president of WTB and minister at Unity of Syracuse.

 Safeta Cerimovic Zauvjek is from Bosnia.
-She heads the women’s group at the Ahmadi mosque in Syracuse and works in health information management.
+She headed the women’s group at the Ahmadi mosque in Syracuse and works in health information management.